HusseinAdeiza/verification-layer-tester/README.md

      brew --version
      ```

-     This should display the version of Homebrew installed.
+     This should display the installed version of Homebrew.

   #### Install Dependencies